The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Posterior Analysis

-Within the second-infall sector, $\sigma_2$ and SFE show only a weak linear correlation ($\rho_w \approx -0.05$) but a non-negligible mutual information (MI$_w \approx 0.40$), highlighting that viable models balance the late accreted mass fraction against the global efficiency of star formation to keep both the bulge mass and MDF in agreement with the data.
-Parameter pairs with high mutual information but low weighted correlation include $\sigma_2$ with $M_{\max}$ ($\rho_w \approx 0.00$, MI$_w \approx 0.85$) and $M_{\max}$ with $M_{\mathrm{Bulge}}$ ($\rho_w \approx 0.09$, MI$_w \approx 0.84$).
-These indicate nonlinear dependencies that potentially arise from threshold effects in enrichment, where changes in the IMF upper mass or the late infall mass ratio sharply modify the contribution of very massive stars at fixed bulge mass and hence the detailed chemical pattern.
+Within the second-infall sector, $\sigma_2$ and SFE show only a weak linear correlation ($\rho_w \approx -0.05$) but a nonnegligible MI (MI$_w \approx 0.40$), highlighting that viable models balance the late-accreted mass fraction against the global efficiency of star formation to keep both the bulge mass and MDF in agreement with the data.
+Parameter pairs with high MI but low weighted correlation include $\sigma_2$ with $M_{\max}$ ($\rho_w \approx 0.00$, MI$_w \approx 0.85$) and $M_{\max}$ with $M_{\mathrm{Bulge}}$ ($\rho_w \approx 0.09$, MI$_w \approx 0.84$).
+These indicate nonlinear dependencies that potentially arise from threshold effects in enrichment, where changes in the IMF upper mass or the late-infall mass ratio sharply modify the contribution of very massive stars at fixed bulge mass and hence the detailed chemical pattern.